zeditor01/cdc_examples/C013_security.md

 PRESS <ENTER> TO EXIT THE INSTALLER:
 ```

-Step 3: Start the access server and create the CDC SYSADMIN userid.
+<b>Step 3:</b> Start the access server and create the CDC SYSADMIN userid.

 ```
 $ pwd